Booker scores 28, Suns rout Mavericks 110-80 for 3-2 lead

 AP Sports Writer

-All-Star guard Devin Booker said a little time in front of the TV with NBA Coach of the Year Monty Williams did wonders.

-“We study film,” Booker said.
-“Coach is coming in with adjustments, we make them and we follow them.”

-Booker scored 28 points, Deandre Ayton added 20 and the Suns pulled away for a lopsided 110-80 win over the Dallas Mavericks to earn a 3-2 lead in the Western Conference semifinals.
+PHOENIX (AP) — Devin Booker scored 28 points, Deandre Ayton added 20 and the Phoenix Suns beat the Dallas Mavericks 110-80 on Tuesday night to take a 3-2 lead in the Western Conference semifinals.

-The Suns bounced back after dropping the previous two games and can win the series in Game 6 on Thursday in Dallas.
-It won’t be easy: The home team has won the first five games.

 The Suns used a huge third quarter to turn a tight game into a comfortable win.
 Phoenix opened up the second half on an 11-4 run, highlighted by Booker’s two 3-pointers, for a 61-50 lead.